Drafted for the team leading the congreational music at St. John's Church, Nevilles Cross, Durham, 1997

 Instruments need tuning.
 Tuning disrupts the congregation.
 So instrumentalists need to arrive sufficiently early.
 Likewise movement around the sanctuary can be disruptive visually and should be kept to a minimum.

 It is highly desirable that Music Team members, having committed themselves to its regular weekly activity, should have time off, say, once a month.
 This provides the opportunity not only to be with the congregation, including perhaps their own family, but also to exercise their developing skills of listening and discrimination to assess the work and effectiveness of the rest of the Team from the perspective of the pew.
-It is not generally intended as an opportunity to bunk off church for the seaside!
+Observe.
+Come back and let us know where we are getting things right (and why/how), and where we may be getting things wrong (and why/how).

 Occasionally the timing of other church events will conflict with practices.
 Recent examples have included prayer meetings and an "Alpha" course.
 The clergy and music leaders should seek to prevent such timing clashes.
 Nevertheless, any Music Team member is free to attend the events "in another place": indeed this should sometimes be encouraged as recognition of our integral role within the church.

 The Music Team is neither choral society nor rock band.
 The congregation is not our passive audience.
-The church is not a replica of Spring Harvest or Taize or a cathedral, but rather a motley collection of individuals, called together by God to worship him and to serve the community and world around.
+The church congregation is not a replica of Spring Harvest or of Taizé or of a cathedral, but rather a motley collection of individuals, called together by God to worship him and to serve the community and world around.
 The Music Team simply comprises those whom God has winkled out of this congregational habitat into a peculiar sub-colony.

 We should be constantly monitoring and extending our repertoire as best serves God, the congregation and the unchurched community around us.
 Whatever is chosen to sing, we should sing everything with equal effort, regardless of personal taste or distaste of a particular item.
 All we do, we should do to the best of our ability.